AWS Security Hub vs Microsoft Sentinel comparison

 Find out what your peers are saying about AWS Security Hub vs. Microsoft Sentinel and other solutions.
 Updated: March 2024.

-AWS Security Hub is ranked 9th in Security Information and Event Management (SIEM) with 16 reviews while Microsoft Sentinel is ranked 1st in Security Information and Event Management (SIEM) with 85 reviews.
+AWS Security Hub is ranked 8th in Security Information and Event Management (SIEM) with 16 reviews while Microsoft Sentinel is ranked 2nd in Security Information and Event Management (SIEM) with 85 reviews.
 AWS Security Hub is rated 7.6, while Microsoft Sentinel is rated 8.2.
 The top reviewer of AWS Security Hub writes "A centralized dashboard that enables efficient monitoring and management of possible security issues".
 On the other hand, the top reviewer of Microsoft Sentinel writes "Gives a comprehensive and holistic view of the ecosystem and improves visibility and the ability to respond".
-AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Splunk Enterprise Security and Google Chronicle Suite, whereas Microsoft Sentinel is most compared with IBM Security QRadar, Microsoft Defender for Cloud, Splunk Enterprise Security, Elastic Security and Wazuh.
+AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Google Chronicle Suite and Oracle Security Monitoring and Analytics Cloud Service, whereas Microsoft Sentinel is most compared with IBM Security QRadar, Splunk Enterprise Security, Microsoft Defender for Cloud, Elastic Security and Wazuh.
 See our AWS Security Hub vs. Microsoft Sentinel report.

 See our list of best Security Information and Event Management (SIEM) vendors and best Security Orchestration Automation and Response (SOAR) vendors.